 This Act may be cited as the Iron Ore (Mount Goldsworthy) Agreement Act 1964 1.

-2. Repeal

-(1) The Iron Ore (Mount Goldsworthy) Agreement Act 1962, and the Iron Ore (Mount Goldsworthy) Agreement Act Amendment Act 1963, are repealed.

-(2) The provisions of sections 15 and 16 of the Interpretation Act 1918 2, apply in respect of the repeals effected by subsection (1), but this express inclusion of the application of those sections does not exclude the application to this Act of the other provisions of that Act.
+[2.
+Omitted by the Reprints Act 1984 s.
+7(4)(f) and (g).]

-3. Interpretation
+3. Terms used

 In this Act, unless the contrary intention appears —

-the Agreement means the agreement of which a copy is set out in the First Schedule, and, if that agreement is added to or varied or any of its provisions are cancelled, in accordance with the provisions thereof, includes the agreement as so altered from time to time;
+Agreement means the agreement of which a copy is set out in the First Schedule, and, if that agreement is added to or varied or any of its provisions are cancelled, in accordance with the provisions thereof, includes the agreement as so altered from time to time;

-the Joint Venturers has the same meaning as that expression has in, and for the purposes of, the Agreement;

-the first Variation Agreement means the agreement a copy of which is set out in the Second Schedule;
+fifth Variation Agreement means the agreement a copy of which is set out in the Sixth Schedule;

-the second Variation Agreement means the agreement a copy of which is set out in the Third Schedule;
+first Variation Agreement means the agreement a copy of which is set out in the Second Schedule;

-the third Variation Agreement means the agreement a copy of which is set out in the Fourth Schedule;
+fourth Variation Agreement means the agreement a copy of which is set out in the Fifth Schedule;

+Joint Venturers has the same meaning as that expression has in, and for the purposes of, the Agreement;

-the fourth Variation Agreement means the agreement a copy of which is set out in the Fifth Schedule;
+second Variation Agreement means the agreement a copy of which is set out in the Third Schedule;

-the fifth Variation Agreement means the agreement a copy of which is set out in the Sixth Schedule.
+third Variation Agreement means the agreement a copy of which is set out in the Fourth Schedule.

-[Section 3 amended by No. 58 of 1971 s.
+[Section 3 amended: No. 58 of 1971 s.
 2; No. 29 of 1994 s.
 4; No. 57 of 2000 s.
 16; No. 34 of 2010 s.
 15; No. 61 of 2010 s.
 31; No. 62 of 2011 s.
 8.]

 4. Agreement approved and provisions to take effect